Basissoft/HalalBay/README.md

-# HalalHelper
+# HalalBay
-Helper of Halal
+Bay of Halal